SomiaNasir/Google-Data-Analytics-Capstone-Cyclistic-Case-Study/README.md

    ![image](https://user-images.githubusercontent.com/125132307/226203372-10c60802-0880-4b17-9ac0-2177ab862974.png)

 6. The __started_at__ and __ended_at__ shows start and end time of the trip in YYYY-MM-DD hh:mm:ss UTC format.
 New column ride_length can be created to find the total trip duration.
 As for now, there is no trip which has duration longer than a day.
 However, there are 127793 trips having less than a minute duration or having end time earlier than start time so need to remove them.
-Another column day_of_week can also be helpful in analysis of trips at different days in a week.
+Other columns day_of_week and month can also be helpful in analysis of trips at different times in a year.
 7. Total of 833064 rows have both __start_station_name__ and __start_station_id__ missing which needs to be removed.
 8. Total of 892742 rows have both __end_station_name__ and __end_station_id__ missing which needs to be removed.
 9. Total of 5858 rows have both __end_lat__ and __end_lng__ missing which needs to be removed.